I see you’ll teach pre-Raphaelite to me

 and it slops around, with room, inside this iron pot.

-I never thought I’d see a black utensil packed together
+I never thought I’d find a black utensil packed together

-with black lids of iron and be thrilled to feel a pot.
+with a lid and poke inside and thrill to feel a pot.

-When I’m old we’ll need to lift it’s weight together
+When old we’ll need to lift it’s weight together

 or I’ll bend beneath the iron.
 But today I waltz this pot.